How to Partially Encrypt (Mask) Data While Preserving Format

 Data masking has the disadvantage of being non-reversible, which means that either:

-• Masking is applied only at a visual layer, but the data itself is still stored in its full form, which leaves the data largely unprotected and doesn’t help close any of the storage-layer security gaps.
+• Masking is applied only at a visual layer, but the data itself is still stored in its full form, which leaves the data largely unprotected and doesn’t help close any of the storage-layer security gaps

-• Masked data needs to be stored AND the original data needs to be stored, which adds significant complexity (like storing your own tokenized version) and also leaves the original data in need of a second protection solution.
+• Masked data needs to be stored AND the original data needs to be stored, which adds significant complexity (like storing your own tokenized version) and also leaves the original data in need of a second protection solution

 Why Choose Encryption

 Encryption supports far more use-cases because the original data is retrievable.
-It provides cryptographically secure data protection, human- or logic-readable output (just like masking), but it doesn’t force you to lose or duplicate the full content just to achieve your masking goals.
+It provides cryptographically secure data protection, human- or logic-readable output (just like masking), but doesn’t force you to lose or duplicate the full content just to achieve your masking goals.

-Masking Concepts
+Masking Concepts - The Old Way

 The steps are pretty straightforward, though in the defense of quality software teams out there, many may have abstracted this and/or implemented a general-purpose masking set of methods that simplify this or make it easier: